Mirissa Beach Sri Lanka (Paradise Found!)

 There is now a real coffee shop in Mirissa on the main street, village side, towards the north end of town.
 This is a real luxury in Sri Lanka.

 For real Sri Lankan breakfast or curry and rice, roti, etc, we still recommend Samagi creamery and roti shop.
-It’s just before the bridge, main road, village side and is ultra-cheap and authentic.
+It was just before the bridge, main road, village side and was ultra-cheap and authentic.
+I hope it’s still there!

 Breakfast with real coffee in Mirissa Beach Sri Lanka